Transformer-Based Inverse Microrheology for Experimental Mechanics at Ultra-High Strain Rates: Methodology

-where $\rho$ is the mass density of the surrounding soft material, which is assumed to be constant; $\gamma$ is the surface tension of the bubble interface. ``$\dot{\scriptscriptstyle\blacksquare}$'' denotes the time derivative of variable $\scriptscriptstyle\blacksquare$. $S$ represents the pressure contribution due to the stress field in the surrounding hyper-viscoelastic material, which is given by
+where $\rho$ is the mass density of the surrounding soft material, which is assumed to be constant; $\gamma$ is the surface tension of the bubble interface.
+The overdot denotes differentiation with respect to time.
+The term $S$ represents the pressure contribution of the stress field in the surrounding hyper-viscoelastic material, which is given by

-$\sigma_{rr}$ and $\sigma_{\theta \theta}$ are the radial and circumferential components of the total Cauchy stress tensor $\boldsymbol{\sigma}$ in the surrounding material.
-If we model the surrounding material as a Kelvin-Voigt-type viscoelastic material \cite{estrada2018high,mao2017large} where a hyperelastic spring branch is in parallel with a linear viscosity dash-pot, and assume the surrounding material is incompressible, the stress integral can be calculated analytically as \citep{yang2020extracting}
+where $\sigma_{rr}$ and $\sigma_{\theta \theta}$ are the radial and circumferential components of the Cauchy stress tensor $\boldsymbol{\sigma}$.
+If we model the surrounding material as a neo-Hookean Kelvin-Voigt (NHKV) hyper-viscoelastic material \cite{estrada2018high,mao2017large} where a hyperelastic neo-Hookean spring branch is in parallel with a linear viscosity dash-pot, and assume the surrounding material is incompressible, the stress integral can be calculated analytically as \citep{yang2020extracting}

-Parameter $\mu$ is the viscosity coefficient; $G$ is the shear modulus (or storage modulus for the elastic contribution in rheology). $\alpha$ is a non-dimensional index for describing strain stiffening effects.
-Both $G$ and $\alpha$ appear in the assumed hyperelastic strain energy function of the form
+Parameter $\mu$ is the viscosity coefficient, and $G$ is the shear modulus.
+The hyperelastic contribution is described by the strain-energy density function in the form of

-where $I_1 = \text{tr}(\mathbf{C})$ is the first invariant of the right Cauchy-Green deformation tensor $\mathbf{C} = \mathbf{F}^{\top} \mathbf{F}$; $\mathbf{F}$ is deformation gradient tensor.
-Note that when strain-stiffening is neglected ($\alpha=0$), the stress integral reduces to a special case where the hyperelastic spring branch is a neo-Hookean material model\citep{Gaudron2015bm}, and the overall hyper-viscoelastic material model is called neo-Hookean Kelvin-Voigt (NHKV) model.
-However, for more rheologically complex constitutive models, closed-form, analytical expressions for the stress integral may not be obtainable, requiring numerical calculations.
+where $I_1 = \text{tr}(\mathbf{C})$ is the first invariant of the right Cauchy-Green deformation tensor $\mathbf{C} = \mathbf{F}^{\top} \mathbf{F}$; $\mathbf{F}$ is the deformation gradient tensor.
+For more complex rheological models, closed-form expressions for the stress integral may not be available, and numerical evaluation is required \cite{wang2026experimental}.

-The evolution of the time-dependent absolute pressure inside the bubble $p_{\rm b}(t)$ is governed by the physics of the bubble contents, which we assume to be a homobaric mixture of water vapor and non-condensible gas\cite{nigmatulin1981dynamics,Akhatov2001hy,barajas2017effects,estrada2018high}.
-The mathematical description of bubble contents and the resulting evolution equation for $p_{\rm b}(t)$ are summarized in Appendix \ref{app: bubble contents}. \\
+The temporal evolution of the pressure inside the bubble $p_{\rm b}(t)$ is governed by the physics of the bubble contents, which we assume to be a homobaric mixture of water vapor and non-condensable gas\cite{nigmatulin1981dynamics,Akhatov2001hy,barajas2017effects,estrada2018high}.
+The mathematical description of bubble contents and the resulting evolution equation for $p_{\rm b}(t)$ are summarized in Appendix~\ref{app: bubble contents}. \\